droomoord/partijvoordebomen-react/README.md

 This is a website I made for a local political party.
 You can visit it at http://www.partijvoordebomenoptexel.nl <br />

 The front-end is made with React and hosted on Netflify.
+Any change to this repo will create a new Deploy on Netlify. <br />

-An admin can log-in on de website, and change the website's content.
-It makes requests to an API that I made, that is hosted somewhere else.
+An admin can log in to the website, and change the website's content.
+It then makes requests to an API that I made, that is hosted somewhere else.
 The API only takes requests from http://www.partijvoordebomenoptexel.nl.

 ## Available Scripts